Dry socket, which is also known as “Alveolar Osteitis”, is an inflammation of the alveolar bone socket after tooth extraction.

 Symptoms of Dry Socket

-The symptoms of dry socket are classic. the following could be noticed:
+The symptoms of dry socket are:

 - Severe pain from the extraction site which usually starts a few days after extraction.
 The pain could also be radiating, spreading from the extraction site to the ears, eyes, neck or temple, usually on the same side of the extraction.